Man shot twice in northeast Spokane early Saturday

 About 25 minutes after the shooting was reported, officers located and arrested Utter, who was known to the victim and witnesses, without incident at his residence, officers said.
 He was booked into the Spokane County Jail on suspicion of first-degree assault.

-Spokane Police Sgt.
+Spokane Police Lt.
 Terry Preuninger said some type of confrontation led up to the shooting outside the Queen Avenue residence.

 The weapon, a handgun, was located and a vehicle was seized as evidence, the release said.